-The children were eager to volunteer information because they felt they were doing so to help a friend, but it is vital to note that their affections were the one-sided reflexive fabrications that always appear in the wake of notoriety; Zero was a relaxed loner, complacent in isolation with a natural aptitude for meditation.
+The children were eager to volunteer information because they wish to be considered familiar with the patient, but it is vital to note that their supposed affections are the one-sided, reflexive fabrications that always appear in the wake of notoriety.
+Zero was a relaxed loner, complacent in isolation with a natural aptitude for meditation.
 I’ve cross-referenced the truth from what they said and am confident that all it took to send Zero off on a mental journey was a mundane suggestion, ‘close the window’, or ‘sit where you want.’
 The importance of this will become clear later.

 Back to the timeline – sort of.
 A half indulgence, if you will.
 Contrary to popular belief, Zero did not develop his abstract way of speaking after the symptoms surfaced.
 It has been proven through cellular analysis that Zero was in an active, dangerous state for an entire month before saying something the Bugaloo Flu could actually make come true.
 This is not a beginner’s class, we’re all familiar with the subject here, but this illness is my most passionate subject of study because of how it manages to encapsulate existence, entropy, existentialism – I’ll stop that rant, it will have to suffice to say that the Bugaloo Flu, the illness that makes whatever the sufferer says come true, is a veritable marvel of the world.